 Due to their residency status, these persons will not have access to the usual range of options for housing support (i.e. social housing or rental products), or the usual income support through Commonwealth income (i.e. Centrelink).
-This situation can impose additional challenges for a service provider that may be assisting a person.
+This situation can impose additional challenges for an SHS provider that may be assisting a person.

-It is however an SHS program expectation that service providers will provide support to these people experiencing, or at risk of homelessness.
-Services are available to a person regardless of financial capacity and exit option.
+It is however an SHS program expectation that SHS Providers will provide support to these people experiencing or at risk of homelessness.

+SHS support is available to a person regardless of financial capacity and exit option.